whizkydee/type-reverse/readme.md

 ### `preserveZeros: {Boolean}`

 This property defaults to `false`.
 It specifies whether to enforce preceding zeros in the result of a number that contains trailing zeros.
 See [#3](https://github.com/whizkydee/type-reverse/issues/4) for more info.
+Note that the result gets converted to a string.

 ```js
 reverse(240, { preserveZeros: true }); //=> "042"